Package 'fuj'

 Description

-This is a speedier implementation of as.data.frame() but does not provide the same sort of checks.
+This is a speedier implementation of base::as.data.frame() but does not provide the same sort of checks.
 It should be used with caution.

 Usage